 - Original (i.e.short story, poem, novel/book of poetry, prose, portfolio of works (anthology), catalogue essay).

-For a thorough definition of the subcategories, please refer to the Creative Works Assessment Guide.
+For a thorough definition of the subcategories, please refer to the Creative Works Guidelines.

 How are creative works assessed? chevron_right

-The Creative Works Register Assessment Advisory Panel meets biannually to assess research eligibility, and point-value equivalence, of creative works research outputs.
+The Creative Works Assessment Advisory Panel meets biannually to assess research eligibility, and point-value equivalence, of creative works research outputs.
 Membership comprises qualified staff from the Research Office and the Faculty of Arts and Education.
+Recommendations to the Pro-Vice Chancellor (Research and Innovation) regarding the final determination of index points allocated to a creative work will be made by the Creative Works Assessment Advisory Panel.

 How are points allocated? chevron_right